skip to content

 00:37:52 - Anthony Campolo

 I would guess so, yeah.
-When you just have a DB file, that's.
-That probably is right now.
+When you just have a .db file, that's probably what they mean.

 00:37:56 - Greg Schier

-So Railway doesn't allow you or doesn't suggest relying on the file system because, like, a new deployment could be deployed on a totally different server and your file system wouldn't be there.
-This is very similar to like, how Heroku works.
+So Railway doesn't allow you, or doesn't suggest relying on the file system, because a new deployment could be deployed on a totally different server and your file system wouldn't be there.
+This is very similar to how Heroku works.
 They call it an ephemeral file system.
-We do, we are trying to figure out how we can do like attached storage essentially to your Railways.
+We are trying to figure out how we can do attached storage, essentially, to your Railway apps.

 00:38:21 - Anthony Campolo

-But yeah, because once you got storage, you can just put whatever and do whatever with.
-And that's where you can kind of do these weird hacky things that smart,
+Yeah, because once you've got storage, you can just put whatever and do whatever with it.
+And that's where you can kind of do these weird hacky things that smart people ask about.

 00:38:29 - Greg Schier

-smart people want to ask even WordPress, like, if you want to host WordPress, it relies heavily on the files system.
-So, like, if we want to be able to allow people to host WordPress or even Ghost, we allowed Ghost.
-But you have to do some things to sort of get around that limitation right now.
+Yeah, things like even WordPress.
+If you want to host WordPress, it relies heavily on the file system.
+So if we want to be able to allow people to host WordPress or even Ghost, we allow Ghost, but you have to do some things to sort of get around that limitation right now.
 So I think that would be really awesome.

 00:38:47 - Anthony Campolo

-Thanks.
+Nice.
 All right, let's get back into our screen sharing here.
-So this is, as I said, our first partner stream we have with you.
-And kind of the idea of with all these streams is I'm going to be thinking, all right, how do we get your thing connected to StepZen in the shortest amount of possible steps.
-Shameless advertising here, but that's what you signed up for.
-We are going to now take this endpoint and we're going to pipe it into a StepZen project.
-For anyone who doesn't know anything about StepZen, it's a way to create a unified GraphQL schema that then takes in all these different data sources and does whatever you want with them.
-One last thing I also want to show is if you just want to run a straight up curl command against this endpoint, if you don't want to use a graphical editor or insomnia or anything like that, you just straight up curl it and then send the URL, send a header with the content type, and then send this data containing the actual query that we sent over here, and then you get the data back like so.
+So this is, as I said, our first partner stream we have with you, and kind of the idea with all these streams is I'm going to be thinking, all right, how do we get your thing connected to StepZen in the shortest amount of possible steps?
+So shameless advertising here, but that's what you signed up for.
+We are going to now take this endpoint and pipe it into a StepZen project.
+And so for anyone who doesn't know anything about StepZen, it's a way to create a unified GraphQL schema that then takes in all these different data sources and does whatever you want with them.
+And then one last thing that I also want to show is if you just want to run a straight-up curl command against this endpoint, if you don't want to use a graphical editor or Insomnia or anything like that, you can just straight-up curl it, and then send the URL, send a header with the content type, and then send this data containing the actual query that we sent over here, and then you get the data back like so.
 So very, very nice developer tooling setup we've got here.

 00:40:04 - Anthony Campolo

-And then if we open up our handy dandy insomnia right here, then we can also do the same thing and run a query against it.
-So here we're just going against our local host, clear that and then running that query and then we get the data back just like so.
-Now the one thing you need to do though, if you want to pipe this into StepZen, is that you need to create an ngrok endpoint.
+And then if we open up our handy-dandy Insomnia right here, then we can also do the same thing and run a query against it.
+So here we're just going against our localhost.
+Clear that, and then run that query, and then we get the data back just like so.
+Now, the one thing you need to do, though, if you want to pipe this into StepZen, is that you need to create an ngrok endpoint.
 And so this is just because we're kind of using PostGraphile right now on localhost.
-If we want to deploy this endpoint, then we wouldn't need to do this.
-But this is a nice little developer tool that I've been learning how to use recently.
-And our CEO Anant is a huge fan of ngrok.
+If we wanted to deploy this endpoint, then we wouldn't need to do this.
+But this is a nice little developer tool that I've been learning how to use recently, and our CEO, Anant, is a huge fan of ngrok.
 He uses it all the time.
-So this is again, useful.
+So it's insanely useful.
 Yeah, yeah.
-So why don't you talk about a little bit like kind of your experience with and what you found it useful for.
+So why don't you talk a little bit about your experience with it and what you found it useful for.

 00:41:04 - Greg Schier

 Yeah.
 So when I was at Send With Us, we used it a lot to test webhooks.
-So like in order to point a webhook at your local environment, you have to have it exposed to the Internet.
-Right.
-And there's no way to do that if you can't like forward a port from your router.
-The only other way to do that is with something like ngrok, which essentially creates a proxy that exposes your local network to the world or whatever's running on that port that you specify.
-So then you can actually point your like maybe stripe webhooks or whatever at your local environment to like, more easily iterate on development with that.
-And the other thing I love it for is if I'm working on something and I want to share it with you.
-I can use ngrok, get a public URL and then send that to you so you can actually look at what's running on my computer.
+So, like, in order to point a webhook at your local environment, you have to have it exposed to the internet, right?
+And there's no way to do that if you can't forward a port from your router.
+The only other way to do that is with something like ngrok, which essentially creates a proxy that exposes your local network to the world, or whatever's running on that port that you specify.
+So then you can actually point maybe Stripe webhooks or whatever at your local environment to more easily iterate on development with that.
+And the other thing I love it for is if I'm working on something and I want to share it with you, I can use ngrok, get a public URL, and then send that to you so you can actually look at what's running on my computer.

 00:41:48 - Anthony Campolo

-Yeah, that's exactly what I really like about it and why I found it very useful, especially working with StepZen, because part of the whole point of StepZen is that we have all these endpoints that we're trying to get inside one single unified GraphQL endpoint.
-This whole workflow being able to spin up endpoints really quickly, share them around, have other people test them with their API testing tool of choice, it's really great.
-It's a really nice workflow.
-Found that's one of the things that makes like GraphQL tooling really nice, because as long as everyone knows what your endpoint is and like some sort of agreement on a schema, people can just start throwing queries and getting data and playing with the applications very, very quickly.
+Yeah, and that's exactly what I really like about it and why I found it very useful, especially working with StepZen, because part of the whole point of StepZen is that we have all these endpoints that we're trying to get into one single unified GraphQL endpoint.
+And so this whole workflow of being able to spin up endpoints really quickly, share them around, have other people test them with their API testing tool of choice, it's really great.
+It's a really nice workflow, and I've found that's one of the things that makes GraphQL tooling really nice, because as long as everyone knows what your endpoint is and some sort of agreement on a schema, people can just start throwing queries and getting data and playing with the applications very, very quickly.
 I'm a big fan of that.
-So this is going to open up a Ngrok endpoint for us right here.
-And then if we pipe this in here and do the exact same query, we're going to get cannot post.
+So this is going to open up an ngrok endpoint for us right here.
+And then if we pipe this in here and do the exact same query, we're going to get Cannot POST.
 And the reason for that is because it's a GraphQL endpoint.
-If we add GraphQL at the end, then we actually get the data back.
-Now we have this endpoint set up and we can pipe this into StepZen.
+And so if we add @graphql at the end, then we actually get the data back.
+So now we have this endpoint set up, and we can pipe this into StepZen.

 00:43:01 - Anthony Campolo

 Now, the reason we can do this is because we have a StepZen @graphql directive that gives you the ability to basically plug any GraphQL endpoint in and query it as if it were your own.
 And this is going to be where all the StepZen-isms come into play.
-The only real things you need to know is you have your index GraphQL file, which is this is project I already created.
+The only real things you need to know is you have your index.graphql file, which is... oh, because I already... this is a project I already created.
 Let's do this.

 00:43:42 - Greg Schier